Allram/Raise3D-E2/README.md

 Profile for Raise3D E2 printer for use in PrusaSlicer 2.3.0-Beta3 and newer.

 ### Profile status
+0.6mm profiles are tuned in.
-As of now, the profiles are in working state, they don't print pretty, but IDEX and different modes are working:
+IDEX and different modes are working

 ##### What works:
 * Left printhead mode